Exactly What It Says on the Tin

 , and They Just Didn't Care

-- Pretty much any report Bart has done on The Simpsons.
+- Any report Bart has done on The Simpsons.

 Bart: Hey, I didn't know this park was here.